natalie-kate/pocket-bookcase/README.md

 -   Social Links (build up media presence)

--   Ability to contact owner
+-   Ability to contact owner via contact page.

+-   Contact form prefills the personal information for logged in users.

+-   Flash messages for feedback

+-   Confirmation modal and email on submission of contact form

+-   Tooltips on registration form to help users complete it correctly

+-   Changing nav menu and footer links and buttons in library depending on the users log in status, admin status and what books they have added.

+-   Search bar in home/library can be used to search for genre, title, author, added_by and series name.

+-   'Back to top' footer link on each page, saves users from having to scroll up to Nav bar especially on mobile devices.

+-   Logged in users can add books to the Library.

+-   Logged in user can add any book from library on home page to their profile.

+-   User can edit books in library that they themselves added.

+-   User can move or delete books on their profile.
+Can move books they have read from the 'Books To Read' bookshelf to the 'Read Books' bookshelf and vice versa.
+Books they don't own can be added to 'Books I Own' bookshelf.

+-   User can edit their own account via the 'Edit Account' footer link.
+Put this in footer because I hate having to hunt for this on other sites.
+Here they can change their password, email address etc or delete their account if they so wish.

+-   Admin users can add, edit and delete any books.

+-   Admin user can add, edit and delete any genre.

+-   Admin user can search for other admins or for a username on Manage Genre page.
+They can make other users admin, reset another users password and edit their email if required.

    #### Features to implement in the future

 -  Book suggestions based on the users favourite genre, which will crosscheck which books are in the library of that genre, which books they have on their profile and display 1 or 2 books at random so they also aren't seeing the same suggestions everytime they log in.
 - Users can add a review to books they didn't add.
+As its a book tracker rather than review site this wasn't top priority for initial launch,likewise for the ratings below.
 - Users can rate books they didn't add, the rating displayed will then be the average.

 ### Structure